Accounting vs. bookkeeping – What’s the difference?

-Bookkeepers may also work with tax preparers and prepare some financial statements.
+Bookkeepers may also work with tax preparers and prepare certain financial statements.

 The primary tools used in bookkeeping are journals and ledgers.
 These are basic documents where the amounts from sale and expense receipts are recorded.
 All of your small business’ sales and purchases should be reported in the ledger.

 There are generally two methods used; they include single and double-entry bookkeeping.
-Some business owners rely on a professional for their bookkeeping needs—such as the small business bookkeeping services at Block Advisors.
-Others may want a little control over handling their own bookkeeping, thus they choose to use bookkeeping software such as Wave.
+Many business owners choose to use professional services for their bookkeeping needs—such as enlisting the help of a Block Advisors Bookkeeping expert.
+Others prefer to handle bookkeeping on their own, perhaps using a DIY bookkeeping software such as Wave.

 What is accounting?

-Accounting is more analytic than bookkeeping.
-When you engage in accounting activities, the goal is to summarize financial transactions (using bookkeeping data) to aid in making future business decisions.
+Accounting is more analytical than bookkeeping.
+When you engage in accounting activities, the goal is to summarize financial transactions using bookkeeping data.
+Then this information is used to aid future business decision-making.
 Some of the tasks associated with accounting include: